Robert Opron: Simca

 Having joined Simca in 1958, his first significant project for them was designing the 1959 Simca Chambord Présidence V8 cabriolet used by French president Charles De Gaulle.

-In 1959 Opron unveiled the futuristic Simca Fulgur concept car.
+In 1959, Opron unveiled the futuristic Simca Fulgur concept car.
 This bubble-topped design was Opron's response to a challenge from the magazine Journal de Tintin to design a car for the 1980s.
-The magazine supplied a list of anticipated standard features that included radar obstacle detection and gyroscopic stabilisation.
-Opron consulted with an astrophysicist friend to help integrate these not-yet realised concepts into the car.
+The magazine supplied a list of anticipated standard features, including radar obstacle detection and gyroscopic stabilization.
+Opron consulted with an astrophysicist friend to help integrate these not-yet-realized concepts into the car.

-While at Simca he sketched out a two-box hatchback that caught the attention of Fiat's designers.
+While at Simca, he sketched out a two-box hatchback that caught the attention of Fiat's designers.
 This sketch eventually led to the Simca 1100.

 Another sketch by Opron at Simca has been suggested to have been the original concept for what later became the Renault Espace.
-Others dispute this claim, and the design of the Espace is generally credited to Fergus Pollock.
+Others dispute this claim.
+The design of the Espace is generally credited to Fergus Pollock.
 In the late 1970s Matra designer Antoine Volanis addressed the need for a replacement for the Matra Rancho by designing an MPV using Simca parts and with input from Opron.
 This design was presented to PSA management in 1979 as "Project P16", but did not reach production.
 Opron was at Renault throughout most of the Espace's development and for one year after sales started.